Trollkarl3n/TicTacToe/README.md

 # TicTacToe
 Mini projekt Tic Tac Toe

+FEATURES

-A TicTacToe game with the option of player vs player, you can also try your chances vs the AI if you dare
+1. Option of player vs player
+2. You can also try your chances vs the AI if you dare